csci-1301/csci-1301.github.io/labs/IfAndSwitch/readme.md

 Now, do the following:

 #.
 Test the program with various values and make sure it behaves as expected.
 #.
-Comment the `default:` case along with the two lines below it, and compile your program.
+Comment out the `default:` case along with the two lines below it, and compile your program.
 Why is the compiler complaining?
 #.
 Restore the code to its original state.
 #.
-Change the code so that "monday" would make the value 1 being assigned to `num_day`.
+Change the code so that "monday" would make the value 1 get assigned to `num_day`.
 #.
-Change the code so that [the days of the week would start on Sunday](https://en.wikipedia.org/wiki/Names_of_the_days_of_the_week#Days_numbered_from_Sunday), i.e., "Sunday" trigger the value 1 to being assigned to `num_day`, "Monday" trigger the value 2 to being assigned to `num_day`, etc.
+Change the code so that [the days of the week start on Sunday](https://en.wikipedia.org/wiki/Names_of_the_days_of_the_week#Days_numbered_from_Sunday), i.e., "Sunday" causes the value 1 to get assigned to `num_day`, "Monday" causes the value 2 to be assigned to `num_day`, etc.
 #.
-Finally, change the last message if the code is in error: use an `if` statement to display a different message if the user input did not matched one of the literals in your `switch` statement.
+Finally, change the last message to tell the user if the code encountered an error: use an `if` statement to display a different message if the user input did not match one of the literals in your `switch` statement.

 # Practicing `if` and `switch`

 This exercise will ask you to write a rather abstract program that performs simple manipulations on a few variables.
-The main goal is to have you practise "transforming" `if` statements into `switch` statements, and reciprocally.
+The main goal is to have you practice "transforming" `if` statements into `switch` statements, and reciprocally.
-This will help you in memorizing both, and in chosing the most convenient to perform certain task.
+This will help you in memorizing both, and in understanding how to choose the most convenient to perform certain tasks.

 Create a new project and do the following in `Main`.

 #.
 Declare and initialize following variables:
     - a `string` variable named `day`
     - an `int` variable named `myVar`
     - a `char` variable named `initial`, and
     - a `bool` variable named `flag`
 #.
 Set and change the value of these variables to make good tests as you progress through this problem.
 #.
 You can also display them on the screen to help you in making sure that your statements behave as they are supposed to.

 ## From `switch` to `if-else`

 #.
 Write a `switch` statement that sets `flag` to `true` if the value of `day` is `"Mon"`, `"Tue"`, `"Wed"`, `"Thu"` or `"Fri"`, and to `false` otherwise.
 #.
 Rewrite the previous statement as an `if-else` statement.

 ## From `if-else` to `switch`